eclelucien/prime-flixx/README.md

 - Click on a movie to view its details, including title, overview, release date, and more.
 - Add movies to your favorites list.
 - View your favorite movies on a dedicated favorites page.
-- Search for movies by title or keywords.
-- Responsive design for mobile and desktop.

 ## Getting Started